 What does your character want?
 This is an important question to answer because it determines what your protagonist hopes to achieve by the story’s end.
 If the goal, or outer motivation, is written well, readers will identify fairly quickly what the overall story goal’s going to be and they’ll know what to root for.
 But how do you know what outer motivation to choose?

-Forms This Might Take: Because of the focus on trust, abuse in this case might come at the hands of a partner, family member, person in authority, or someone known to the character.
-Some examples might be
+Forms This Might Take: Because of the trust involved, abuse in this case might come at the hands of a partner, family member, person in authority, or someone known to the character.
+Some examples might be sexual abuse, domestic violence, being raised by a abusive parent or caregiver…

 How the Character May Prepare for This Goal:

-- Get oneself into a place of safety if one has not already done so (a government-supported shelter, stay with a friend, move out into a place of one’s own, move in with a trusted relative, etc.)
+- Getting to a place of safety (a government-supported shelter, a friend’s house, moving into a place of their own, moving in with a trusted relative, etc.)

-- See a doctor and enter treatment for resulting conditions from the abuse (Post-traumatic stress, sleeping problems, suicidal thoughts, phobias, anxiety, depression, etc.) including taking medications if necessary
+- Starting treatment for conditions resulting from the abuse (post-traumatic stress, suicidal thoughts, phobias, anxiety, depression, etc.)

-- Read books and articles about overcoming abuse and how to deal with the emotional turmoil that has resulted from it (trust issues, a tendency to disassociate when deeply stressed, emotional numbness, an inability to express certain emotions, how to deal with fears resulting from the abuse, etc., whatever applies)
+- Reading books and articles about overcoming abuse and dealing with the resulting emotional turmoil (trust issues, disassociating when deeply stressed, emotional numbness, etc.)

 Possible Sacrifices or Costs Associated With This Goal: